 If structured properly, registering an offshore company can be a tax efficient strategy for entrepreneurs operating international businesses.
 As more jurisdictions offer incentives to attract foreign investment there are a broad range of options for entrepreneurs considering setting up an offshore company.
 Singapore and Hong Kong are two good examples of jurisdictions that offer excellent reputations, investor friendly business environments and are economically and politically stable.

-Have a question for Lawrence?
-Ask or leave a comment below!
+Have a question for Lawrence or want to leave a comment?